Theory Of Operation

 - Max Travel: Maximum travel in ticks before the autofocus process aborts.

-- Frames: Number of average frames to capture.
+- Backlash: Number of average frames to capture.
 During each capture, an HFR is recorded.
 If the instantaneous HFR value is unreliable, you can average a number of frames to increase the signal to noise ratio.

 - Out Step Multiple: This is the number that is multiplied by initial-step-size to get the number of outward steps that the Linear Focus algorithm moves away from the initial position at the start of focusing.